 So which one in the Facebook gallery of call-to-actions should you pick?

-The next time you create a Facebook ad campaign, test multiple call-to-actions to discover the most effective one and optimize your ads accordingly.
+The next time you create a Facebook or Instagram advertising campaign, test multiple call-to-actions to discover the most effective one and optimize your ads accordingly.

 10. Are you being too kind – Should or shouldn’t you offer something for free?